sbose78/mycoolstore-dbt/README.md

 * Define the model in <existing_model>_v2.sql
 * Update schema.yaml to point to have "v: 1" alias'd to the existing name of the table/view.
 * For "v1", explicitly specify the name of the SQL file where the model is defined in.
-Otherwise, DBT would look for one with a suffi _v1.
+Otherwise, DBT would look for one with a suffix "_v1".
-* For "v1", explicitly pin the name of the table to the existing one, else DBT would create a new one with the suffix "_v1"
+* For "v1", explicitly alias the name of the table to the existing one, else DBT would create a new one with the suffix "_v1"

 #### Phase 2

-*
+* Remove the alias from "v1" model.
+* Mark `models.name.latest_version` to `2`.
+At this point, any references to `from {{ ref('my_first_dbt_model') }}` would now point to newer version of the model.
+* Any referencing model needs to adapt to the changes introduced in the newer version of the referenced model.